m9sweeper/m9sweeper/dash/backend/scripts/proxy-webhook/README.md

 Prerequisites:

  - This assumes you have kubectl and bash/zsh setup locally
- - This assumes you have m9sweeper installed in the m9sweeper-system namespace
+ - This assumes you have m9sweeper installed (the script defaults to the m9sweeper-system namespace but can be changed with option flags)
- - Delete the "m9sweeper-webhook" ValidatingWebhookConfiguration in your Kubernetes cluster

 1. Change the permission of the auto-setup.sh file: